The objective of this first chapter is to provide basic information about QbTest regarding:

 - Insert the wall mount bracket into the rail (see picture 2)

-- Fasten the wall mount bracket to the center of the rail by turning the bracket lever clockwise (see picture 3)
+- Fasten the wall mount bracket to the centre of the rail by turning the bracket lever clockwise (see picture 3)

 - Attach the camera screw, measure tape (or spacer) and camera according to picture 4